How Long Should You Stay in A Hot Tub?

 Hot tub temperature

 Of course, if you are getting hot because you are sitting in a hot tub, although you will still sweat, it will not help to cool you.
-But the higher the hot tub temperature, the greater the amount you will sweat, so the quicker you will dehydrate.
+But the higher the hot tub temperature, the more you sweat, so the quicker you will dehydrate.

 Outside temperature